 - Enables electric aircraft

 - Also suitable for space sector

-Weight is of upmost importance in aircraft and Unmanned Aerial Vehicles (UAVs) because the heavier they are, the more energy is required to keep them airborne.
-OXIS Li-S batteries can offer a crucial advantage here as they are lighter than any Li-ion solution.
+Weight is of the utmost importance in aircraft.
+The heavier they are, the more energy is needed to keep them airborne.
+OXIS has developed batteries that are significantly lighter than any Li-ion solution.

-OXIS is currently developing a 400Wh/kg cell in its flagship Centurion project, which will make high altitude long endurance (HALE) UAVs a reality.
-This will allow these aircraft to provide interconnectivity services to the developing world and help bring 2 billion people online.
+This will allow UAVs to provide interconnectivity services to the developing world and help bring two billion people online.

 - Maintenance free

 Lightweight batteries reduce the load on soldiers.